mixbits/Youtubedl-web/README.md

 # (Youtubedl) YouTube Downloader Web App Installation Guide
-Self-hosted web GUI for yt-dlp .
+Self-hosted web GUI for yt-dlp.
 Youtube URL MP4 downloader

 ## Overview
 This web application allows users to download YouTube videos in various quality formats through a browser interface.
 It uses Flask as the web server, connects to YouTube for video information, and uses yt-dlp and ffmpeg to download and process videos.